 What does a Fall Rating / Number of Falls tell us?

-The number of falls a rope can handle does hint at the amount of dynamic elongation but dynamic elongation is already reported separately.
-Fall rating could coincidentally coincide with durability but it is not directly correlated, despite popular belief.
+The number of falls a rope can handle does hint at the amount of dynamic elongation it has, but dynamic elongation is already a commonly reported feature that is measured separately from this test.
+Despite popular belief, Fall Rating also does not coincide with durability.
 Durability is a result of many, many variables, not the least of which is how and where the rope is being used.
 All the rope makers we’ve talked to consider fall ratings to be a very poor indication of a rope’s potential durability.

 So although the UIAA Fall Rating test doesn’t provide consumers with a ton of useful data, it does provide a benchmark which manufacturers much reach, ensuring that you can have confidence in your ropes.